The Afterglow of Après-Ski

-Tallulah’s Tavern, Ragged’s signature après ski pub, features an enormous three-sided fireplace welcoming enough sit on, and large enough to incinerate whole logs.
-Tallulah’s is THE place to swap ski stories, listen to music, and scarf the kitchen’s delectable Panini sandwiches.
-Fridays nights feature free Buffalo wings.
+Tallulah’s Tavern, Ragged’s signature après ski pub, features an enormous three-sided fireplace welcoming enough to sit on, and large enough to incinerate whole logs.
+Tallulah’s is the place to swap ski stories, listen to music and scarf the kitchen’s delectable panini sandwiches.
+Friday nights feature free Buffalo wings.
 Live bands, most of them local, play on Saturday and Sunday afternoons.

 Open until 8 (or later if it’s hopping), Tallulah’s is for the 21 and over crowd, although kids accompanied by parents are welcome.
 Better yet, parents can come in and relax with a great view of the mountain while the kids stay outside and play.
 This year, Ragged is debuting their all-natural terrain park Wildwoods, featuring jumps made from stone and rails cut from split logs.
 The bar features a great view of this fabulous new attraction.

-Younger crowds are drawn to the Paul Bunyan Room, a fun bar with over twenty beers on tap, plus numerous other brews in bottles.
+Younger crowds are drawn to the Paul Bunyan Room, a fun bar with more than 20 beers on tap, plus numerous other brews in bottles.
 The Bunyan Room is a great place to gather on the deck on a sunny afternoon and watch the action in the Superpipe, a featured attraction in one of Loon’s many terrain parks.
 The bar is also known for its parties, which attract après ski devotees to the mountain over and over again throughout the mountain’s long season.

-In the 1930’s, President Franklin Roosevelt conceived the Works Progress Administration, which created projects to provide employment for state and local infrastructure and resource development.
-While many counties got bridges, dams, and roads, Belknap Country in New Hampshire’s Lakes Region got Gunstock, which still exists today as one of the state’s most well rounded ski areas.
+In the 1930s, President Franklin Roosevelt conceived the Works Progress Administration, which created projects to provide employment for state and local infrastructure and resource development.
+While many counties got bridges, dams and roads, Belknap County in New Hampshire’s Lakes Region got Gunstock, which still exists today as one of the state’s most well-rounded ski areas.

 In recent year’s Gunstock’s Commissioners have worked aggressively to expand the mountain’s offerings to make it year-round destination.
 But for those who love playing in snow, Gunstock is king, and the mountain now offers night skiing, racing, and tubing, with efficient lifts that make enjoying the resort easier than ever.

 But for all Gunstock’s recent improvements and expansion, one thing that hasn’t changed (most assuredly by design) is the resort’s warm and welcoming pub atmosphere.
-For skiers and locals alike, Gunstock is a premiere destination for winter libation and après ski done right.
+For skiers and locals alike, Gunstock is a premier destination for winter libations and après ski done right.

 While other resorts might offer three or more bars, Gunstock boasts a higher bar-to-lift ratio than most, cementing it as one of New Hampshire’s genuine party mountains.
-And with gorgeous trails, a friendly staff of mostly local folks, and breathtaking views of majestic Lake Winnipesauke, the skiing isn’t half bad, either.
+And with gorgeous trails, a friendly staff of mostly local folks and breathtaking views of majestic Lake Winnipesaukee, the skiing isn’t half bad, either.

 Fans of Mount Sunapee can sum up in two words why they ski the resort year after year: super snow.
 But the resort, which has earned a reputation for having some of the state’s best quality natural and man-made snow (which translates to great skiing very late in the season), also has an ace up its sleeve.

-Located in quaint Newbury on the shore of scenic lake Sunapee, Mount Sunapee has a great family-oriented après ski scene at its restaurant and bar, Goosefeathers Pub.
-Goosefeathers, the only place on the mountain that serves beer and liquor, is an ideal spot to tell tales and unwind after a day riding the Sunapee’s impeccably groomed corduroy.
-But don’t let the bar with it’s six microbrews on tap fool you…this is no hard-party adults-only scene.
-With large and comfortable tables, a wide variety of yummy fare like nachos and pizza, and a warm and friendly wait staff, Goosefeathers is après ski the whole family can enjoy.
+Located in quaint Newbury on the shore of scenic Lake Sunapee, Mount Sunapee has a great family-oriented après-ski scene at its restaurant and bar, Goosefeathers Pub.
+Goosefeathers, the only place on the mountain that serves beer and liquor, is an ideal spot to tell tales and unwind after a day riding Sunapee’s impeccably-groomed corduroy.
+But don’t let the bar with its six microbrews on tap fool you … this is no hard-party adults-only scene.
+With large and comfortable tables, a wide variety of yummy fare like nachos and pizza and a warm and friendly waitstaff, Goosefeathers is après ski the whole family can enjoy.

-Located on the second floor of Spruce Lodge, Goosefeathers has table service, a big screen TV for viewing sporting events, and a wide variety of live entertainment and DJ’s.
+Located on the second floor of Spruce Lodge, Goosefeathers has table service, a big screen TV for viewing sporting events and a wide variety of live entertainment and DJs.
 On several dates throughout the season, radio stations from around the state broadcast and run promotions at Goosefeathers, adding to the pub’s celebratory atmosphere.
-On New Year’s Eve, the mountain throws a New Year’s party designed for families with young children.
-There’s a buffet dinner at 7, and fireworks to celebrate the New Year at nine.
+On New Year’s Eve, the mountain throws a party designed for families with young children.
+There’s a buffet dinner at 7 p.m. and fireworks to celebrate the New Year at 9.

-Goosefeathers is open seven days during ski season from 11 to 5 or 5:30 PM.
+Goosefeathers is open seven days during the ski season from 11 a.m. to 5 or 5:30 p.m.

-The Sled Pub, located upstairs in Pats base lodge, has all the elements après ski addicts crave.
-With a high-tech draft beer system with 8 ice-cold brews to choose from, the area’s best buffalo tenders and free all-you-can-eat fresh popcorn, Sled Pub has cemented itself as a great destination any night of the week for skiers and locals alike.
+The Sled Pub, located upstairs in Pats’ base lodge, has all the elements après ski addicts crave.
+With a high-tech draft beer system with eight ice-cold brews to choose from, the area’s best buffalo tenders and free all-you-can-eat fresh popcorn, Sled Pub has cemented itself as a great destination any night of the week for skiers and locals alike.